2026 · 05 · 08 · Fri

 What changed

-Personal Computer desktop app now generally available to all Mac users — enables cross-local-file/app/web personal workflow automation
+Personal Computer desktop app now generally available to all Mac users — cross-local-file/app/web workflow automation

 Why it matters

-If you want to search files and the web together, you can start today.
-For people who do research-heavy work every day, skipping Finder while cross-referencing the web will save real time.
-Windows users are still waiting — this one doesn't apply yet.
+If you want files and web searched together, start today — research-heavy workers save real time.
+Windows users are still waiting.

 Acrobat can now read your PDFs and answer questions in one place